Onion Sets: White, Yellow, Red, Candy

 Fruit is almost round measuring 12" by 10" and averages about 25 pounds.
 The thick, tough rind is medium green with small darker green stripes.
 Flesh is deep red with a highsugar content.
 Seeds are small, dark brown with darker brown mottling.

-Candy, Copra, Red Candy, Texas Super Sweet, Walla Walla, Yellow Granex (Vidalia type), Yellow Spanish
+Candy, Patterson, Red Candy Apple, Ringmaster, Texas Super Sweet, Walla Walla, White Bermuda, Yellow Granex (Vidalia type), Yellow Spanish

 Candy (80 days) Early extra sweet; holds up well in storage; extra sweet; mild flat globes

-Copra (110 days) Yellow onion, nice globe shape, sweetest tasting storage onion; stores up to 12 months
+Patterson (110 days) Yellow, globe shaped, slightly pungent, hybrid; stores up to 12 months

 Texas SuperSweet (80-90 days) So sweet you can eat it raw; jumbo white flesh onions as big as softballs